devleaks/cockpitdecks-docs/docs/Usage.md

 cockpitdecks-cli aircrafts/A21N --fixed
 ```

-Cockpitdecks will start and load the configuration in `aircrafts/A21N/deckcockpit`.
-Cockpitdecks will attempt to connect to X-Plane.
+Cockpitdecks will start and load the configuration in `aircrafts/A21N/deckconfig`, then Cockpitdecks will attempt to connect to X-Plane.

 The optional `--fixed` flag ensure that Cockpitdecks will not reload a new aircraft if it detects the aircraft in X-Plane has changed or does not correspond to the aircraft currently being used.